 The Great Library – or as some call it, the City of Books – is a lone tower suspended in a dark, boundless void.
 There is no sun, no stars, no moon, or even sky in this land.
 What holds this acropolis aloft remains a mystery.
 Yet within the Tower itself, there exist a plethora of sentient beings made of paper, ink, and magic.

 The Great Library is home to a special collection of books gathered from realms connected to the Forest of Doors.
 The Restricted Section contains books from realms connected to the Fracture.
 Their caretaker, the Great Librarian, has imbued his collection with so much of his own attention and energy that they have come to life: they have become magical creatures that can talk and even move about under their own power.
-As time went on, these animate tomes became more and more “real” under the Librarian’s care; they grew in size and began to mimic the human form, becoming known as Page Folk: humanoid beings, who are, for all intents and purposes, made of paper and ink.
+As time went on, these animated tomes became more and more “real” under the Librarian’s care; they grew in size and began to mimic the human form, becoming known as Page Folk: humanoid beings, who are, for all intents and purposes, made of paper and ink.

 The Restricted Section

 Page Folk characters in Fractured are intended to be darker than their Forest of Doors brethren, and as such, may hail from the closed off restricted areas, damaged by Mistress Guillotine and her forces.
 While a Page Folk character may embody any text, we strongly encourage our players to pick themes that fit the overall dark fantasy setting of the game.
 For example, a Page Folk based on a book of jokes, an innocent children’s story, or a romantic romp will be out of place, whereas a book of dark medical techniques, sinister magics, or a horror story would fit right in.
 If you are unsure if the theme you have chosen is appropriate, please contact us and we’ll be glad to help.

 The packet for the Annotations of the Great Index is colorless.